t2t-io/tac-builder/readme.md

 ### demo 3 - search local server and get object to present
 [demo3](https://youtu.be/fXA1zYTDv1w)

+### demo 4 - scan local lan for devices and report to app
+Use the app from demo3 while launch a different server code in `demo/toe-simple`, `node echo-server.js`.
+It will start to scan subnet using ECHONet Lite standard.
+When it get ESV code `0x72` (Property value read response (Get_Res)), it will parse the result in scanResult JSON object and wait for the app to query the result.
+On the app side, you can add some logic to check timestap of the scan result and finetune the presentation.

 ## Usage
 You can define your app screen/page flow in yaml or Excel(tm) sheet.